How to Practise Smarter: The Power of Chunking and CAMLs in Music Practice

 Every pianist knows the feeling: a piece that sounds confident in practice suddenly crumbles on stage.
+The fingers freeze, a single memory slip breaks the flow

 Recent research by Dr. Amy M. Simpson at West Virginia University reveals that the secret to secure memorization and fluent performance lies in how the brain stores and retrieves musical information.